 5. Generous gifting limits

 529 plan contributions are considered completed gifts and qualify for annual gift tax exemptions.
-You can contribute up to $18,000 per beneficiary per year without incurring a gift tax penalty (or $36,000 for joint filers).
+In 2026, you can contribute up to $19,000 per beneficiary per year without incurring a gift tax penalty (or $38,000 for joint filers).

 *Earnings in 529 plans are not subject to federal tax and, in most cases, not subject to state tax if withdrawals are used for eligible college expenses, such as tuition and room and board.
 However, if you withdraw money from a 529 plan and do not use it for an eligible college expense, it will generally be subject to a 10% federal tax penalty on earnings in the account.